FFmpeg/FFV1/ffv1.md

 There are three places where range coder termination is needed in FFV1.
 First is in the `Configuration Record`, in this case the size of the range coded bytestream is known and handled as `Closed mode`.
-Second is the switch from the `Slice Header` which is range coded to Golomb coded slices as `Sentinel mode`.
+Second is the switch from the `Slice Header` which is range coded to Golomb coded Slices as `Sentinel mode`.
 Third is the end of range coded Slices which need to terminate before the CRC at their end.
 This can be handled as `Sentinel mode` or as `Closed mode` if the CRC position has been determined.

 #### Range Non Binary Values